robtweed/golgi/TUTORIAL.md

 are correctly appended to their parent element's target(s) in the sequence, as defined by the sequencing of your *gx* tags.
 The importation of each child's associated *Golgi Component* modules must therefore await completion of its previous sibling before it can begin its own importation and processing.
-However, once a *Golgi Component* is loaded, the processing of any of its child components begins immediately: ie a next sibling Component does not have to await the importation and processing of its previous sibling's child Components.
-This therefore minimises the overall importation time of an application's modules as much as possible, allowing as many as possible to be imported in parallel.
+All of the previous sibling's descendent Components also have to complete rendering before the next sibling Component's rendering can complete.

 **Note 2:** Each *Golgi Component* that you use is only physically imported once.
 Any subsequent references to/use of that same *Golgi Component* will use a cached version without